* This program was previously called Master of Education in Distance Education.

-Applicants to the MEd program must hold a baccalaureate degree (three or four years) from a recognized post-secondary education institution.
+Applicants to the Master of Education in Open, Digital and Distance Education (MEd) program must hold a baccalaureate degree (three or four years) from a recognized post-secondary education institution.

 If the potential applicant does not have a degree, but believes their education and experience is equivalent to an undergraduate degree, then it is the responsibility of the applicant to put forward this position in writing as part of the application process.